 “We’d actually free up money for better weekly food collections and recycling services if we got rid of expensive weekly collections of all our rubbish.
 So food waste would go just as quickly.”

 For the sake of peaceful relations we advise all cabinet ministers, once again, don’t mention the U-turn.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.